 - Chicago is at the center of our grantmaking, although we consider a limited number of opportunities to support investigative work in urban areas across Illinois.

 - General operating grants are available only to urban-based organizations whose principal activity is investigative journalism.

-- Project grants support in-depth investigations about issues affecting the city of Chicago and its region.
-Proposed projects must have clear implications for government accountability.
+- Program and project grants support in-depth investigations and proposed projects must have clear implications for government accountability.

 - For national organizations, projects must have a clear benefit to local investigations.
 Examples may include investigative skill-building for Chicago journalists or assisting Chicago newsrooms with local investigations.